Top 35 Android Interview Questions and Answers

 Q #11) Explain briefly – what is meant by Activities?

-Activity keeps a track of the following:
+Activity keeps track of the following:

 • Keeps track of what a user is currently looking for in an app.

-• Keeps a track of previously used processes, so that the user can switch between ongoing process and previous process.
+• Keeps track of previously used processes, so that the user can switch between ongoing process and previous process.

 • It helps to kill the processes so that the user can return to their previous state